hopeliberty/git-lab-repo1/README.md

 > What is GitHub ?

-GitHub is code hosting platform for teams.
+GitHub is code hosting platform for teams